Index 2024

 Legal framework

 The Palestinian Authority’s basic law provides for freedom of the press and opinion but, in practice, these freedoms clash with the government’s real interests.
-The cybercrime law enacted by President Mahmoud Abbas in July 2017 limits both freedom of expression and freedom of the press.
+The cybercrime law, adopted by President Mahmoud Abbas in July 2017, limits both freedom of expression and freedom of the press.
 In Gaza, the Legislative Council has not drafted new laws since 2007.

 Economic context